njeff/raytracer0/README.md

 The initial raytracer with my modifications is found in the `weekend` folder.
 My continuation of the raytracer from the next book, *Ray Tracing: The Next Week*, is found in the folder `week`.
 I've added triangle objects and STL file loading to render more complicated objects.
 The bounding volume hierarchies are really nice and are necessary for high polygon count STLs.
 I still need to find ways to make this raytracer more efficient and am reading up more on other raytracers and lighting algorithms.

+I've just gotten the third book in the series.
+Time to read that along with the other articles I've been trawling.

 The cube, magnolia, sphere, and teapot models in the `objects` folder are from [this site](http://people.sc.fsu.edu/~jburkardt/data/stla/stla.html).
 The [Pokeball](https://grabcad.com/library/pokemon-with-magnemite-1) and [Turners Cube](https://grabcad.com/library/turners-cube-6) are from GrabCad.
 The earth and moon textures in `textures` were the first ones that showed up when I Googled.